s4shivli/aeroparker-api-service/README.md

 This service is for Aero parker Customer Service; This is an API based light weight serverless application on the below technology
 - Java, Springboot, Junit, Lombok , Javax Validator
 - Restful Api - Json message format
-- H2 In memmory Data Base with JPA ( Copitable with SQL like MySQL/Oracle Data Base)
+- H2 In memmory Data Base with JPA ( Compitable with SQL like MySQL/Oracle Data Base)

 This service has the following Api end point for submitting Cutomner Resgistration Form POST : http://localhost:8080/registration